Are ThenX.com calisthenics and weight programs legit? Will Chris Heria’s online workouts transform you into bodyweight bodybuilders?

 I believe the chart was tailored to calisthenics veterans, steroid users or very young people in their puberty, who have superhuman recovery rates.
 At the end of the 8-week program, you should be able to do at least 15 pull-ups.

 I don’t see how it is achievable by doing ThenX beginner program.
 If you followed a program dedicated especially to pull-ups, like grease the groove, then yes.
 But not with ThenX circuit-style endurance training.

-My personal record after finishing ThenX beginner program was 6 pull ups with good form.
+My personal record after finishing ThenX beginner program was 6 pull-ups with good form.

 Another thing that I found pointless is the recommendation, that if you missed the requirements or couldn’t finish the workout, then you suppose to repeat the whole week.

-It would make sense if repeating whole week again would help you in achieving unmet repetition amount.
+It would make sense if repeating the whole week again would help you in achieving the unmet repetition amount.
 Say, from 8 push-ups to 12 push-ups.
 But this is not the case.

-Most of the time, the reason you won’t be able to finish workout is the steep jump in the difficulty, like from 0 muscle ups to 10 muscle ups as a warm-up.
+Most of the time, the reason you won’t be able to finish a workout is the steep jump in the difficulty, like from 0 muscle-ups to 10 muscle-ups as a warm-up.
 You then either give up and do something else or you repeat whole week multiple times and get bored.

 So far I was mostly complaining.
 Are there any pros at all?

 Sure, what I liked the most about beginner program was the variety and intensity of the exercises.
 I didn’t have time to get bored, workouts are that intense.

-And what about real life results?
+And what about real-life results?

 With proper nutrition, I shed fat fast.
-I did not become muscular, but gained some strength though.
+I did not become muscular but gained some strength though.

-Beginner program helped me to progress from 1 pull up to 6 pull ups.
+Beginner program helped me to progress from 1 pull up to 6 pull-ups.

-6 pull ups are rated as poor according to the ThenX progression chart.
+6 pull-ups are rated as poor according to the ThenX progression chart.
 My back was clearly underdeveloped and weak.

-On the other hand, my triceps are naturally big by default, so I managed to meet ThenX goals in dips, push ups, pike hold and assisted pistol squats.
+On the other hand, my triceps are naturally big by default, so I managed to meet ThenX goals in dips, push-ups, pike hold and assisted pistol squats.

 Below are the most important lessons beginner program gave me: